If Marchant’s lemonade was so sparkalarkalarkaling why isn’t it around any more?

 These and other burning questions are answered in Me and My Big Mouth, a personal account of how Australian food has changed in the baby-boomers’ lifetime.
 It’s the story of a generation that can remember life before pizza – a generation that has seen the demise of the local grocer and, decades later, the resurrection of the small local deli.

-Accompanied by generous helpings of tasty trivia, it’s a story of technology, discovery and social change.
+Accompanied by generous helpings of tasty trivia, it’s a story of technology, social upheaval and coming-of-age.
 You can order a soft cover copy (allow a little time for shipping) or buy it from the Kindle Store as an eBook.
 To buy the book, just follow these links: